nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add n/PROJECT_NAME dl/DEADLINE ru/REPO_URL d/PROJECT_DESCRIPTION [tg/TAGS]... `
   - The fields can be entered in any order, as long as the prefixes are matched correctly
   - Project Name can be any alphanumeric value (containing only alphabets and / or numbers)
+  - Deadline follows the format *DD-MM-YYYY hh:mm:ss*
+  - Deadline can be set to be in the past (in case the user wants to log finished projects for the completeness of project management)
   - Repo URL must be a valid link
   - Description can be anything, as long as it is not blank
   - Any number of tags can be added, where each new tag would require the prefix tg/ before the tag